February 13, 2026

 Knowing the ROI maths is not enough.
 You have to narrate it compellingly.

-Here is what surprised us most across the teams we work with: the economic buyer is almost never in the room when the final call gets made.
-Your champion is presenting your case to the CFO, often with a deck you never saw.
+Here is what we found across most of the teams we work with: the AE is almost never in the room when the final call gets made.
+Your Champion is presenting your case to the CFO, often with a deck you never saw.

 This means your financial story has to travel without you.

-If your business case reads like a spreadsheet, it dies in the inbox.
+If your business case reads like a spreadsheet, it dies in the room fast.
 If it reads like a story, it gets retold.

 3. Cross-Functional Stakeholder Management

-Enterprise deals now involve six to fourteen stakeholders across IT, Finance, line of business, Legal, Procurement, and Security.
+Deals now involve 5 to 15 stakeholders across IT, Finance, Legal, Procurement, Security and the department your Champion sits in.
 Each has different priorities, fears, and success metrics.

-The skill?
-Mapping the buying committee early, building tailored value narratives per function, identifying blockers before they surface, and orchestrating consensus.
+The skill is mapping the buying committee early, building tailored value narratives per function, identifying blockers before they surface, and orchestrating consensus.

 4. POV Engineering

-Buyers are 70 to 80 percent through their journey before they ever speak to you.
-They have already read the G2 reviews.
-They have already asked ChatGPT.
+Buyers are significantly through their journey before they ever speak to you.
+They have already read the G2 reviews and asked ChatGPT.
 They have already formed opinions.

-If you are responding to their criteria, you have already lost control.
+If you are only responding to their criteria, you are getting ready to compete with everyone else.

 The AEs who shape the point of view early win.
-The ones who respond to RFPs written by competitors lose.
+The ones who respond to competitors' RFPs almost always lose.

 5. Social Selling

-With buyers self-educating through AI, peer networks, and content, your digital presence is your first sales conversation.
+With buyers self-educating through AI, peer networks, and content, your digital presence is your first sales interaction (or lack of).

-Here is what we noticed across 30 sales teams: AEs who consistently share insights, engage with prospects' content, and build authentic authority generate two to three times more pipeline than those relying on cold outbound alone.
+Here is what we noticed across 30 sales teams.
+AEs who consistently share insights, engage with prospects' content, and build authentic authority generate far more pipeline than those relying solely on cold outbound.

 6. Decision Enablement

-The number one reason deals stall is not objections.
-It is buyer indecision.
+The number one reason qualified opps stall is not objections or “timing” or “budget”.
+It is something we’re calling Decision Enablement.

-Gartner's research makes this clear: helping buyers buy is more effective than persuading them to buy.
-This means simplifying their internal process, providing justification materials, reducing perceived risk.
+Helping buyers buy is more effective than persuading them to buy.
+This means simplifying their internal process, providing justification materials, and reducing perceived risk.

 The best AEs have become buying-process consultants.
-They arm champions with executive summaries, ROI calculators, security questionnaires, and implementation plans that make the internal "yes" easy.
+They arm Champions with executive summaries, ROI calculators, cross-functional value stories, and implementation plans that make the internal "yes" really easy.

 7. ROI and Financial Acumen

 The growth-at-all-costs era is dead and buried.
-Every SaaS purchase now faces finance-level scrutiny.
+Nearly every purchase now faces finance-level scrutiny.

-You need to speak fluently about TCO, NPV, efficiency ratios, and cost-per-seat economics.
-You need to understand how your solution impacts the P&L, not just the workflow.
+You need to speak fluently about TCO (total cost of ownership), time to value, ROI projections (high and low) and more.
+You need to understand how your solution impacts the P&L, not just the shiny new AI workflow.

-If you cannot build a business case that a VP of Finance would respect, with real numbers rather than hand-wavy projections, your deal dies in procurement.
+If you cannot build a business case that a CFO would want to approve, with real numbers rather than fluffy projections, your deal will likely get rejected.

 8. Face-to-Face Selling and Workshops